DanPu-Lab/AFUMIC/README.md

 '''

--f file   	  Input the file after multiple sequence alignment.
+-f file,   	  Input the file after multiple sequence alignment.

--anchor     The number of bases upstream and downstream of the midpoint of the core region.
+-anchor,     The number of bases upstream and downstream of the midpoint of the core region.
 The default parameter is set to 15.

 '''